satellite-image-deep-learning/techniques/README.md

 * [Aerial-Satellite-Imagery-Retrieval](https://github.com/chiragkhandhar/Aerial-Satellite-Imagery-Retrieval) -> A program using Bing maps tile system to automatically download Aerial / Satellite Imagery given a lat/lon bounding box and level of detail
 * [google-maps-at-88-mph](https://github.com/doersino/google-maps-at-88-mph) -> Google Maps keeps old satellite imagery around for a while – this tool collects what's available for a user-specified region in the form of a GIF
 * [srtmDownloader](https://github.com/Abdi-Ghasem/srtmDownloader) -> Python library (multi-threaded) for retrieving SRTM elevation map of CGIAR-CSI
+* [ImageDatasetViz](https://github.com/vfdev-5/ImageDatasetViz) -> create a mosaic of images in a dataset for previewing purposes

 ## Image augmentation packages
 Image augmentation is a technique used to expand a training dataset in order to improve ability of the model to generalise